 The COVID-19 pandemic has vastly altered the practice of digital risk monitoring.
 A shift to worldwide remote workforces and workstreams, cloud adoption, and a greater reliance on the digital supply chain has resulted in an expanded attack surface.

 Against this backdrop, your organization must adapt its digital risk protection methods so that it effectively protects against cyberattacks.
 But how do you keep a constant check on your propensity for risk, both internally and across your vendor network?

-Let’s look at four best practices for digital risk monitoring in today’s evolving “new normal.”
+Let’s look at four cyber risk best practices for digital risk monitoring in today’s evolving “new normal.”

 1. Understand your attack surface